ChechoCZ/gobarber-frontend/README.md

 This is the front-end of the [GoBarber](https://github.com/ChechoCZ/go-barber-backend) project.

-This project intends to be an online appointment for a barber shop.
+This project is an online appointment for a barber shop.
 It was developed using **React** and the following tools:
  - PropTypes
  - Yup
  - Styled Components